TUDelftMe/cecles/Documentation/Report/1 Intro.md

 ## What is Cecles
 Cecles, the Collaborative Enriched Course Learning Experience System, is a platform for students that provides instant access to relevant information sources when studying for a course.
 It provides a customized environment for TU Delft students to quickly access all relevant course material on popular educational sites such as Wikipedia, Google Scholar, the TU Delft Collegerama and educational video channels on YouTube.
-The Aim of the system is to reduce the time spent on searching for relevant course materials in different sources, a process which is known to be highly distracting to many students.
+The aim of the system is to reduce the time spent on searching for relevant course materials in different sources, a process which is known to be highly distracting to many students.

 ## Why Cecles
 The learning system answers to a student’s need for information about topics of the course a student is enrolled in.
 It is built on the assumption that students like to consult a variety of sources when learning, such as the information given by the teacher as part of the course, recorded lectures of the course and as well as external sources like Wikipedia articles and educational videos on YouTube.
 Furthermore, we assume that students in a course have a homogeneous study information need and that the individual search operations are therefore redundant.